SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 Installing Git
 ----

-Although Git is cross platform, each operating system offers different installation methods.
+Although Git is cross-platform, each operating system offers different installation methods.
 We are still evaluating which methods will be optimal for our workshops.

 Have a look through the available options and choose one that seems suitable to you.